takwas/blog-src/content/on-the-stellar-train.md

-Two days ago, I attended Stellar.org's fireside chat at the [Idea Hub]() in Lagos.
+Two days ago, I attended Stellar.org's fireside chat at [Idea Hub]() in Lagos.
 It was an enlightening event; one that may well be my gateway into the world of open source in the year.

-No doubt this will present a somewhat steep learning curve knowing that my background in finance (and FinTech) is not much to write home about.
+No doubt this will present a somewhat steep learning curve knowing that my background in finance (and [FinTech](https://en.wikipedia.org/wiki/Financial_technology)) is not much to write home about.
 The experience and payoffs will of course be worth the while and I am expecting more developers to join the train as the platform is still very welcoming at this point.

 Stellar is a fairly new financial technology service that aims to be the de facto way in which we move money around.